slatedocs/slate/source/includes/ios/_ios.md

 `apiCommand.setServerRequestRate(requestRateInSeconds)`

-Set how frequently data is uploaded to the server.
+Set the frequency of data uploads to the Emotion API.

 ### Parameters